TERMS & CONDITIONS

 7.7 Where the Customer undertakes to collect the Goods the Supplier shall not in any circumstances be liable for any damage from whatever cause which arise while the Goods are in transit.

-7.8 Where the Supplier undertakes carriage the Customer shall advise the Supplier in writing of any non-delivery of the whole or any part of any Order within five working days of the date of the Supplier’s invoice thereof.
+7.8 Where the Supplier undertakes carriage the Customer shall advise the Supplier in writing of any non-delivery of the whole or any part of any Order within five working days of the date of delivery.
 The Customer shall inspect the Goods forthwith on delivery and shall have no claim in respect of any shortage or defect apparent on inspection of the Goods unless the Customer notifies the Supplier in writing giving details of such shortage or defect within five working days of delivery.
 All claims not made in writing and received by the Supplier within the time period specified shall be deemed waived.
 Goods delivered in a damaged condition must be signed for as such and retained for the Supplier’s inspection.
 Such inspection will be carried out by the Supplier within fourteen days of receipt by the Supplier of the delivery note duly signed.

-7.9 The Customer shall insure and keep insured the Goods to the full Price against ‘all risks’ to the reasonable satisfaction of the Supplier until the date that the property in the Goods passes from the Supplier and shall whenever requested by the Supplier produce a copy of the policy of insurance.
+7.9 The Customer shall insure and keep insured the Goods to the full price against all risks to the reasonable satisfaction of the Supplier until the date that the property in the Goods passes from the Supplier and shall whenever requested by the Supplier produce a copy of the policy of insurance.
 Without prejudice to the other rights of the Supplier if the Customer fails to do so all sums whatever owing by the Customer to the Supplier shall forthwith become due and payable.

 8 Health and safety